Whitehorse: Public transit

+Other than that, Whitehorse presently has no active railway service.

+The White Pass Railway offers seasonal service between Skagway, Alaska and Carcross, 72 km south of Whitehorse.

 Water

 The Yukon River is essentially navigable from Whitehorse to the Bering Sea.
 At 640 m above sea level, the river at Whitehorse is the highest point on earth that can be reached by watercraft navigating from the sea.
 Currently, no passenger or freight services use the river at Whitehorse.